EMAIL - sprokop@7parkavenuefinancial.com

 How does factoring finance a company?

-A company sells accounts receivable outstanding invoices from the company's customers, their commercial clients, to a factoring company via a financial transaction receives payment for the transaction, less a discount rate or' discount fee' as agreed upon in a factoring agreement.
+A business sells accounts receivable, outstanding invoices from the company's customers, to a factoring company via a financial transaction and receives payment for the transaction, less a discount rate or discount fee' as agreed upon in a factoring agreement.
 The invoice discounting process is finalized when the customer pays the company or the factoring company directly.

 Is factoring a good idea

-Receivable factoring is a good idea if a company requires short-term cash for its operating needs and has a reasonable credit-worthy client base.
-Good gross margins are required to be able to absorb factoring fees which are in the 1.5-2% range of invoice value.
+Receivable factoring is a good idea if a company requires short-term cash for its operating needs and has a reasonably creditworthy client base.
+Good gross margins are required to absorb factoring fees, which are in the 1.5-2% range of the invoice value.

 What is the definition of a factoring company?